 While visiting, travelers may want to explore their creative side in the Tualatin Valley.
 Glass blowing and welding are two popular classes available at Live Laugh Love Art.

-Sip and paint classes are very popular, and Wine and Design offers acrylic painting classes at its dedicated art studio.
+Sip and paint classes are very popular, and Yaymaker hosts painting classes at restaurants and bars all over.
 Sit down and create your own masterpiece while sipping on a glass (or two) of wine.

 Plan your Tualatin Valley cultural arts getaway today!